Ma-Vin/layer-generator/layer-generator-plugin/README.md

 modelDefinitionFilename | model.xml | xml which provides the model definition.
-Has to satisfy the config.xsd cleanTargetDirectory | false | if true all files and directories within the *generate-target* cleanBasePackage | true | if true all files and directories within the corresponding directory of *basePackage* (defined in the *model-file*)
+Has to satisfy the config.xsd cleanTargetDirectory | false | if true all files and directories within the *generate-target* cleanBasePackage | true | if true all files and directories within the corresponding directory of *basePackage* (defined in the *model-file*) skip | false | if true the entire generating will be skipped

 ### Model definition
 In addition to the maven properties the plug in is configured by a xml file.
 This xml has to satisfy the generated config.xsd.